Barber National Institute

-The Barber National Institute (formerly the Barber Center) is a nonprofit, multi-faceted organization that provides services to more than 6,300 children, adults, and families who are faced with autism, intellectual disabilities, and behavioral health challenges.
-The institute’s central facility was founded in 1952 and is located in Erie, Pennsylvania.
+The Barber National Institute (formerly the Barber Center) is a nonprofit, multi-faceted organization that provides services to more than 5,400 children, adults, and families who are faced with autism, intellectual disabilities, and behavioral health challenges.
+The Institute's central facility was founded in 1952 and is located in Erie, Pennsylvania.
 The Barber National Institute now employs more than 3,000 staff members throughout the state.

 History

 The Barber National Institute was founded in 1952 by the late Dr. Gertrude A. Barber.
 An educator and administrator in the Erie City School District in Erie, Pennsylvania, Dr. Barber, along with a small group of local teachers and parents, opened a one-classroom school in the local YMCA for children with developmental disabilities.

 As programs expanded, the City of Erie leased its former communicable disease hospital to the Barber Center in 1958.
 The first permanent location for the programs, this site formed what has become the main campus in Erie.

 Construction began in 1968 for new administrative offices, a medical suite, cafeteria, and classrooms for middle and high school aged students.
 In 1969, a facility was opened in Corry, Pennsylvania to provide services for individuals in southern Erie County.
-The Barber Center’s first group homes were opened in 1973, after the downsizing of an institution in Venango County, PA.
+The Barber Center's first group homes were opened in 1973, after the downsizing of an institution in Venango County, PA.
 A satellite center was also opened in Girard, PA to accommodate those living in the western portion of Erie County.
 The Barber Center expanded to other areas of the state by opening group homes and support services in Philadelphia in 1990 and a day support program and residential group homes in the Pittsburgh area in 1999.

 Current

 In 2003, the Barber Center name was changed to what is now the Barber National Institute.
-It currently serves more than 6,300 children and adults annually in locations across Pennsylvania.
+It currently serves more than 5,400 children and adults annually in locations across Pennsylvania.
 The 11th largest employer in Erie County, the Barber National Institute has approximately 3,000 employees.
-The Institute provides services in a variety of fields including Autism, deaf and hearing impairment, behavioral health diagnosis, and intellectual disabilities.
+The Institute provides services in a variety of fields including Autism, behavioral health diagnosis, and intellectual disabilities.